 Christopher Rios, whose rap name was “Big Punisher” or Big Pun for short, was born November 10, 1971 om Bronx, New York.
 He caught his big break in 1995 when he met Fat Joe and appeared on his song “Watch Out.”
 His first hit was “I’m Not A Player” in 1997 and peaked at No. 3.
-He produced two albums during his short career, and after struggling with his weight for most of his life, he died tragically at the age of 28, weighing almost 700 pounds.
+He produced two albums during his short career.
+Big Pun had once indicated that he will start losing some weight by using fat burners like instant knockout.
+But unfortunately, before he get to lose some weight, he died tragically at the age of 28, weighing almost 700 pounds.
 Here are 10 little known facts about Big Pun’s life and career.

 2. Big Pun left home at age 15 and eventually dropped out of high school after enduring a rough home life that included witnessing his mother’s drug abuse and his father’s death.